 Continuing Education Units (CEUs) are assigned to all professional development programs with one CEU awarded for 10 contact hours of participation.
-Several selected courses carry SDUs for teacher recertification.
+Many courses also carry PLUs for teacher recertification.
 Transcripts of earned CEUs are available upon request.
-KSU employees may attend Continuing Education programs at no cost or nominal cost on a space available basis.
+KSU employees may attend Continuing Education programs at no cost or for nominal cost on a space available basis.
 Exceptions to this policy may occur with technology courses.